developer-zebra/developer-zebra-site/src/ehs/2-3/guide/settings/index.md

 ------
 #### Icon Label Background
 Specifies the background color of the icon label text of applications displayed in User Mode.
+This tag must be used for devices with screen resolution less than 480 pixels on any axis, for which the color picker in the Preferences UI is disabled.
 Default is #AAFFFFFF, white with an opacity value of AA (from a range of 00 to FF).
+Get help [picking HTML color codes](http://www.colorpicker.com/).

 * AA specifies the opacity
 * RR specifies the level of RED